vanti-dev/sc-bos/docs/feats/opsui-graphics.md

         }
       },
-      // effects to apply to the element based on the data "fill": {
+      // effects to apply to the element based on the data "effects": [
+        {
+          "type": "fill",
           "source": {
             // "light" refers to the source defined above "ref": "light",
             // the property path to the data to use, supports foo.bar[1].baz syntax "property": "levelPercent"
           },
           // how to convert the data into a colour "interpolate": {
             "steps": [
               {"value": 0, "color": "#40464d"}, // grey when off
               {"value": 100, "color": "#ffaf25"} // yellow when on
             ]
           }
         }
+      ]
     }
   ]
 }